 To identify the problematic updates, look for recent Windows updates or those related to graphics cards drivers.

-Restart your PC and check if the problem persists.
+Restart your PC and check if the Video Memory Management Internal problem persists.
+If so, please move on.

 Fix 4: Test your RAM

 Faulty RAM could also trigger this error, but things can be a little tricky if it’s the root cause.
-You can use the Windows Memory Diagnostic tool as the following instructs:
+You can use the Windows Memory Diagnostic tool as the following instructions:

 1. Press the Windows logo key and R on your keyboard to invoke the Run box.